|Approved by||Chief Financial Officer|

 The University's system of budgetary and financial controls allows the devolution of financial responsibility to the individual Divisions and Departments within the University.
 Each Department has a key role in ensuring that University objectives are met and outputs are produced.

-- EFTS - "Equivalent Full-Time Student" is a unit of measurement of a student's enrolment and is the basis of the funding system for the University.
+- “Equivalent full-time student” is a unit of measurement of a student's enrolment and is the basis of the funding system for the University.

 The budget is prepared annually and is usually scheduled over four months, typically from July to October each year, and presented to the University Council for approval.
-Prior to this it is considered by the Vice Chancellor's Advisory Group and approved by the Finance & Budget Committee.
+Prior to this it is considered by the Senior Leadership Team and approved by the Finance and Budget Committee.

 The budget preparation is an important process.
 Heads of Departments and Cost Centre heads advise the Divisional head of the resources required to produce the agreed level of outputs or service.
 This should be done in the standard budget submission document for service divisions.
 Academic Department Heads should take advice from the Divisional Office.